ejlchappin/MidiSetlistController/README.md

 # Introduction
 The MidiSetListController enables quick but sophisticated setlists with elements that sends particular midi messages to synthesizers or other midi devices, for live performances or studio usages, with intuitive navigation features.
 A key feature is that the setlist can easily shift between presets, but also by modifying the preset on the fly, for instance enable or disable layered sounds.
+The setlist can also be navigated by a midi pedal that sends a particular control change message.

-The controller is developed to make you spend a bit of time to configure the device, but if that is done, be very quick in making and modifying your setlists and having a stable setting for live performance.
+The controller is developed in order to be very quick in making and modifying rather complicated setlists and maintain a stable setting for live performances.

 # Install
 Save the application to disk: https://github.com/ejlchappin/MidiSetlistController/raw/master/MidiSetlistController.jar